Why do people keep cutting me in half to see if my insides are green?

 Forget the ’57 Fury.
 Christine should have been an El Camino.
 Definitely uglier.
 And a whole lot scarier.

-3) The ugliest toy known to man, without a doubt, is the troll doll.
+3. The ugliest toy known to man, without a doubt, is the troll doll.
 Dolls, as you know, are high on my list of “things that freak me out,” but the worst of all are these rainbow-coloured freaks with bad hair and mongoloid monkey faces.
 Their association with Mimi Bobeck does not help either.
-She was just weird.
+I wouldn’t follow her into a dark alley.

 Since I’m supposed to be regaling you with dendrite-enhancing knowledge, here are a few little known troll doll facts.